ImMnan/Helm-crane-k8s/README.md

 ### [2.0] Generating Harbour_ID, Ship_ID and Auth_token in Blazemeter

->To start with, Blazemeter user will need Harbour_ID, Ship_ID & Auth_token from Blazemeter.
+>To start with, you will need Harbour_ID, Ship_ID & Auth_token from Blazemeter.
 You can either generate these from Blazemeter GUI or through API as described below.

 1. Get the Harbour_ID, Ship_ID and Auth_token through BlazeMeter GUI
     - Login to Blazemeter & create a [Private Location](https://help.blazemeter.com/docs/guide/private-locations-create.html?tocpath=Private%20Locations%7CInstallation%20of%20Private%20Locations%7C_____2)